Thomistic Semiotics

 This blog uses the word "semiotics" a lot.
 What does that mean?
 What does this discipline that involves the "systematic study of sign processes and the communication of meaning" itself actually involve?

 Surprisingly enough, one of the Dominican students of St. Thomas Aquinas, John Poinsot (1589-1644), was an early theorist of this discipline that now joins the study of literature together with biology and thus, by extension, the study of Holy Scripture (and the Divine Liturgy) with natural processes.
+The prospect of semiotics is that it can create a common interpretive basis for both the arts and the sciences as equally natural systems (one "human", the other "physical", etc.).

-The most important question of this blog more or less comprises the following: "why did God decide to reveal Himself in the ways that He did?
+Such a discipline when employed for Christian purposes allows us to investigate really intimidating questions: "why did God decide to reveal Himself in the ways that He did?
 Why didn't He just speak directly to everyone if He could (given that He is God)?
 What does it mean to "reveal" something and why do we do so little by little?
 Why did He use the particular routes that He did at specific moments in particular places when He is the Master of the Universe and the Lord of Time?
 When revealing Himself in this direct way, what are we to make of His particularity against His universality?"
-More importantly, how have the great saintly intellects of the past approached such questions as to the foundation of revealed theology as distinct from philosophical speculation?
-To put this knowledge into practice, how can we complicate the simplified distortions of God's personality in the evolution of so-called Deism of the Founding Fathers up through the contemporary phenomenon of Modern Therapeutic Deism?
+Semiotics which is invested in the second order study of communication as a means of how signs work can greatly aid either the formulation of replies to these deep questions or, at least, to better questions!

 This focus of the blog tries to identify God's personality through the use of Literary Semiotics of the Bible (and Church History) alongside Biosemiotics of the natural world to flesh out the rather abstract arguments of Classical Theism as championed by Thomas Aquinas and others.
+How can the Divine Architect of the Universe--- the Universal Logos and Second Person of the Eternal Trinity--- be assayed alongside the Jesus of Nazareth of the Gospels who is one and the same Person

 At times of great despair, uncertainty, spiritual dryness, and feeling of abandonment, such knowledge of the Divine Presence may prove useful to the Christian pilgrims on Earth!
 This section of the blog is devoted to St. Patrick and his famous use of the Shamrock to teach the Heathen Irish about the Godhead.